 Post-Human Vocalization is fashioned as a listening guide, stringing together a wide range of single recorded songs (not 'singers' and not whole records) to tease out a specific operation performed on the human voice through the act of recording.
 This project developed haphazardly after being invited by Ross Gibson to submited for the anthology Voice: Vocal Aesthetics in Digital Media and Media Art, MIT PRess, Massachusetts, 2010.
 Ross co-edited the book with Norie Neumark and Theo Van Leeuwen.
-A list far too long was submitted and understandably trimmed for the anthology.
+My submitted chapter Vocalising The Post-Human contained a list far too long and was understandably trimmed for the anthology.
 The full list (with more additions likely to come) has formed the basis of this book proposal.

 The voice is corrupted by being human.
 The evolutionist assumption that ‘voice’ inevitably implicates a human producer limits the potential breadth of its definition.
 The human-centric notion that a voice is both the organ of intelligible transmission and the inalienable vessel of human emotion submits to a most vain image of the voice.
 A wealth of trans-historical discourses and intercultural myths forms a formidable front to ensure the voice remains a gilded talisman which – like the mimetic oval of the human face – will assure all it is an essentialist sign of the human.
 This essay chooses to disregard that the voice is such a mirage.
 We will investigate the voice (i) as auditory signification of the limits of its presence in the human zone; and (ii) as material evidence of how recognisable and identifiable traces of the human can dissolve before our very ears.